 Having multiple tools mounted on the tool post increases the productivity of the process by reducing the tool change time.

-Metal cutting requires high torque, and therefore metal lathes have high power and low-speed configuration.
+Metal cutting requires high torque, and therefore best metal lathes have high power and low-speed configuration.

 Generally, metal lathes use a belt drive or direct drive system to power the spindle.